teacherfund/TeacherFund_next/README.md

 This repository contains the code for the main TeacherFund website.

 ## Contributing
-We welcome any contributions to this project!
+We welcome any contributions to this project!!

 If you're interested in fixing bugs or implementing new features, please see the document [How to Contribute](https://github.com/teacherfund/TeacherFund_next/blob/master/CONTRIBUTING.md).